-Wizard Prompt Description Value Name The name for the actual destination object (8 character limit). ✓ Note☐ This name is case-sensitive.
+Wizard Prompt Description Value Name The name for the actual destination object (8 character limit).
+This name is case-sensitive.
 Server The InfoPrint Manager server that controls this actual destination.
-Model The printer model, for example InfoPrint2090.
+Model The printer model.
 TCP/IP address The dotted-decimal IP address used to access this printer.
 TCP/IP port The port used by the printer for communication.
 (Typically, port 5001 is used.)
 Logical destination The logical destination that directs jobs to this actual destination.
-Default Other:

-Logical destination's server The server that contains the logical destination.
+This name is case-sensitive.
+Default Other: Logical destination's server The server that contains the logical destination.
+This name is case-sensitive.

+Wizard Prompt Description Value

 Queue The queue for the target printer (actual destination).
 Default Other:

+This name is case-sensitive.

-- On the menu bar, select Printer-> Create-> PSF- TCP/IP to start the Create Printer Wizard. - Provide the worksheet information to the wizard.
-For assistance, refer to the InfoPrint Manager Administration GUI online help. - If you did not enable the printer with the Create Printer Wizard, use the InfoPrint Manager Administration GUI to enable it.
+- 1. On the menu bar, select Printer / Create / PSF-TCP/IP to start the Create Printer Wizard. - 2.
+Provide the worksheet information to the wizard.
+For assistance, refer to the InfoPrint Manager Administration GUI online help. - 3.
+If you did not enable the printer with the Create Printer Wizard, use the InfoPrint Manager Administration GUI to enable it.